Summer Conservation Camp

 Rising Grades PreK–Grade 5

-Campers must be at least 4 years old on their first day of camp to participate.
+Campers must be at least 4 years old on their first day of camp to participate and be able to use the bathroom independently.

 Overview

 During Conservation Camp, campers will adventure through the amazing world of animals.
-Each week campers will explore one of five themes designed to inspire a love of wildlife and curiosity about the natural world.
-Along the way, they will spend time with their peers, discover how to overcome challenges, and build empathy for other creatures and for one another.
+Each week campers will explore themes designed to inspire a love of wildlife and curiosity about the natural world.
+Along the way, they will spend time with their peers, discover how to overcome challenges, and build empathy for the natural world and for one another.

 Registration Opening Dates:

-Household Members, Individual Members and general public registration opens Thursday, March 2 at 10 a.m. via the Zoo Camps web page.
-Click “Learn More” under the Conservation Camp or Zoo Crew headings to find the registration link beginning 10 a.m. on March 2.
+Household Members, Individual Members and the general public may register starting Thursday, February 29 at 10 a.m. via the Zoo Camps webpage.
+Click “Learn More” under the Conservation Camp or Zoo Crew headings to find the registration links beginning at 10 a.m. on February 29.

-Campers may register for up to five different-themed weeks of Conservation Camp.
-All campers must be registered by their legal guardian and be at least 4 years old on their first day of camp.
-In order to provide a safe space not only for our staff and guests, but the animals in our care, Lincoln Park Zoo requires all eligible campers to be vaccinated for COVID-19 before attending camp.
+NEW this summer: Campers may register for up to three different-themed weeks of Conservation Camp.
+All campers must be registered by their legal guardian.
+Campers must be at least 4 years old on their first day of camp and be able to use the bathroom independently.

-Safari-level members and above receive the opportunity to participate in presale registration for camp.
-To join the zoo as a Safari-level member, visit lpzoo.org/membership or call 312-742-2321.
+Safari-level members and above receive the opportunity to participate in pre-sale registration for camp.
+To join the zoo as a Safari-level member, visit lpzoo.org/membership or call 312-742-2322.

-Practice for the Chicago Air and Water Show is expected to take place near the zoo from August 16–18.
-If your camper is sensitive to loud noises, please consider signing up for a different week of camp or providing them with noise-reducing headphones.
+Practice for the Chicago Air and Water Show is expected to take place near the zoo on August 9, with the show on August 10-11.
+For campers sensitive to loud noises, we ask that caregivers please consider signing them up for a different week of camp or providing them with noise-reducing headphones.

 Visit our registration guide here